 • Insufficient financial support from either State or Federal agencies directed towards conducting the critical science necessary to underlie major policy initiatives.
 These unfunded mandates undermine the success of the initiatives and ultimately the marine environment loses.

 The CSUMB faculty of marine science developed a restructured organizational design that sustainably couples the strong extramural research programs, growing academic curriculum, and established community engagement programs.
-The capabilities of CSUMB are significantly amplified through this structural reorganization and integration of existing assets under the single umbrella of the IfAME.

 Facilities & Operations